Your Food, Simplified — movewell.

 Carbs are not the enemy

 Carbohydrates are your body's preferred fuel source, especially for workouts.
 Cutting them out completely often leads to low energy, brain fog, and burnout.
-The goal is to choose quality carbs (whole grains, fruits, potatoes) and time them well around your activity.
+The goal is to choose quality carbs and time them well around your activity.

 🥑